Updated April 17, 2021

 “They opened up one, one that was a former one used in the administration in the last administration,” Biden said.
 “Our hope and expectation is that won’t stay open very long and that we’ll be able to provide for every kid who comes across the border safely.”

-Border agents however, opened up a new facility in Donna, Texas three weeks ago, according to the Washington Post, while creating new camps in Del Rio, Texas, and Arizona.
+Border agents opened up a new facility in Donna, Texas, three weeks ago, according to the Washington Post, while creating new camps in Del Rio, Texas, and Arizona.

-Biden Repeats False Claim Trump Instructed Public To Inject Bleach
+Biden Repeats False Claim That Trump Told Public to Inject Bleach

 “I think there’s a growing awareness that injecting bleach into your system doesn’t do it for you,” Biden said in remarks to black essential workers.